On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 Using Scholze's Poincar\'{e} lemma for $\Bb_{\dR}^+$ (Proposition \ref{poincare}), we determine, in terms of differential forms, the geometric pro-étale cohomology of the period sheaf $\Bb_{\dR}^+$ on any connected, paracompact, smooth rigid-analytic variety over $K$ (such as $\Hh_K^d$), as explained in more details in \S \ref{relev}.

-On the other hand, for the geometric pro-étale cohomology of the period sheaves $\Bb_{\dR}$ and $\Bb_e$, we show that they satisfy a slight variant of the above-mentioned axioms of Schneider-Stuhler, including the homotopy invariance with respect to the $1$-dimensional open unit disk $\accentset{\circ}{\Dd}_K$ (see Proposition \ref{BdRSS}, and Proposition \ref{BeSS}, respectively).
-The proof of the latter axiom for the geometric pro-étale cohomology of $\Bb_e$ is essentially due to Le Bras (see Remark \ref{lb}), and it is largely inspired by the strategy used by Bhatt-Morrow-Scholze to relate their $A_{\inf}$-cohomology theory with the $q$-de Rham cohomology, \cite{BMS1}.
+On the other hand, for the geometric pro-étale cohomology of the period sheaves $\Bb_{\dR}$ and $\Bb_e$, we show that they satisfy a slight variant of the above-mentioned axioms of Schneider--Stuhler, including the homotopy invariance with respect to the $1$-dimensional open unit disk $\accentset{\circ}{\Dd}_K$ (see Proposition \ref{BdRSS}, and Proposition \ref{BeSS}, respectively).
+The proof of the latter axiom for the geometric pro-étale cohomology of $\Bb_e$ is essentially due to Le Bras (see Remark \ref{lbrem}), and it is largely inspired by the strategy used by Bhatt--Morrow--Scholze to relate their $A_{\inf}$-cohomology theory with the $q$-de Rham cohomology, \cite{BMS1}.

 This will be enough to show Theorem \ref{first}.
-We leave the complete study of the geometric pro-étale cohomology of $\Bb_e$ for a future work, \cite{Bosco2}.
-In fact, the strategy we have outlined here, and the results we show in this paper, are suitable to eventually extend \cite[Theorem 1.8]{CDN1} to more general spaces and coefficients.
+We refer the reader to \cite{Bosco2} for a more in-depth study of the geometric pro-étale cohomology of $\Bb_e$.

 \begin{rem} The fundamental exact sequence (\ref{fund}) has already been used by Le Bras to compute the geometric $p$-adic pro-étale cohomology of the rigid-analytic affine space, and the open polydisk of any dimension, \cite[\S 3]{LeBras1}. \end{rem}